mahfuzarrahmanmunna/user-management-client/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+# Post Request
+- for post ==> you have to mention the method
+- Add an object after the url of the fetch
+- inside the object must mention method: "POST"
+- mention the header : which is an object itself
+- in the header mention contain-type and the value will be application/json to inform the server that you are sending json data.
+- add body to the fetch option.
+- value of the body will be the data that you want to send to the server .
+- make sure that you JSON.stringify to convert the data into JSON string